The English Way

 Information about the English Way

-The English Way offers a unique adventure, distinct from other Jacobean routes like the French or Portuguese.
-Although more pilgrims are discovering this route, it remains a quiet path, ideal for those seeking tranquility and reflection.
+The English Way is an adventure that is quite different from other Jacobean routes like the French or Portuguese Way.
+Although more and more pilgrims are choosing this route, it remains a solitary path, perfect if you’re looking for a few days of peace and tranquility.

 Stages of the English Way of Santiago